 Non-thesis project (FS 599, maximum of 5 credits).
 A substantial project, paper or presentation is required to demonstrate the student’s ability to do independent work and to critically analyze the scientific literature.
 The student must prepare a formal work plan that is approved by the major professor and graduate committee prior to beginning the project.
 The project proposal must be presented to the committee within one year of enrolling in the M.S. program.

-Attendance at Departmental Seminars.
 All graduate students are expected to attend and participate in all departmental seminars even thought they may not be registered for the seminar course.

-Application for Advanced Degree.
 The Application for Advanced Degree, obtained through the Graduate College, is completed at the beginning of the semester in which the student intends to graduate.
 The date for filing this application is stated in the calendar in the Time Schedule.
 Before filing the application, the candidate and the major professor must jointly ascertain that the candidate has met all degree requirements or will do so by completion of current registration.
 A student who files an application and does not graduate, but does not request that the application be withdrawn, must pay an additional fee to reinstate the application.

-Final Semester Registration.
 A graduate student taking a final oral exam must be registered for credit.
 A student who was registered during a term and did not complete all requirements by the end of that term, but does so before the official opening date of the new term, is awarded the degree at the end of the following term without further registration.

-Final Oral Examination.
 A final comprehensive oral exam administered by the graduate committee is required.
 This exam will evaluate competency in core food science subjects and the student’s ability to integrate knowledge in related disciplines.
 The defense is usually oral, but part may be written.
 A recommendation of a majority of the committee is necessary for a candidate to pass this exam.
 The final oral examination, if failed, may with departmental approval be repeated once.
 The interval before the second attempt may not be less than three months or longer than one year.
 The student is automatically moved to unclassified enrollment status and is no longer in the degree program if a student fails the final oral exam twice, or the department does not allow the student to repeat the defense after the first failure, or the student does not repeat the final oral exam within a year.